smford/narcotk-cloudflare-dynamic-dns/README.md

 - detects changes to your external IP and updates your cloudflare DNS entries
 - fully configurable
-- compatible with linux, osx, raspberry pi, ubiquiti edge routers + more
+- compatible with linux, osx, QNAP, raspberry pi, ubiquiti edge routers + more
 - clean and lean: a single binary, no mess and no further dependancies
 - simple to install and configure
 - IPv4 and IPv6 compatible